kramit/MSU20201/AZ-104/Case Studies/CaseStudy1.md

 ## Security requirements

-The FTP and HTTP/S sites will be be required to be protected by a Web Application Gateway and Firewall solution restricting external access only to ports 80/21/443.
+The FTP and HTTP/S sites will be be required to be protected by a Firewall solution restricting external access only to ports 80/21/443.

 Remote access cannot be performed over the public internet, only via an additional jump-box or bastion host access.
 (For bonus points attempt a remote access solution using a 3rd party tool hosted in Azure e.g. https://guacamole.apache.org/ )